 Within easy reach of hotels

-If the cost of staying in a hotel is prohibitive for you, please do feel free to request some financial support.
+If the cost of staying in a hotel is prohibitive for you, please do feel free to request some financial support via the sign-up form.

 Newer learners